-Competent directors are essential for the group to achieve its strategic objectives.
-The board therefore prioritises the appointment of appropriate directors with the right skills, values and experience to make a significant contribution to the sustainable success of the organisation.
+$Competent\ directors\ are\ essential\ for\ the\ group\ to\ achieve\ its\ strategic\ objectives.\ The\ board\ therefore\ prioritises\ the\ appointment$ of appropriate directors with the right skills, values and experience to make a significant contribution to the sustainable success

 FMBCH's remuneration philosophy is to encourage optimal performance from every employee by means of attractive compensation, fair reward and appropriate incentives where justified.
 Board remuneration adheres to this philosophy and executive directors are entitled to an annual performance bonus based on the Group's financial results as well as on their individual contribution to annual performance.
 All management and staff are similarly eligible for the payment of an annual bonus in line with overall business and individual performance.